-- (1) When an inmate of any house is suffering from an infectious disease, the head of the family and in his default the person in attendance on the patient and in default of such person the occupier or owner of the building shall, as soon as he becomes aware that the patient is suffering from an infectious disease, give notice thereof orally or in writing to the medical officer of health, and every medical practitioner consulted by or in attendance on any patient suffering from an infectious disease shall give such notice Federal. - (2) If anyone liable to give notice fails to give the notice required, he shall be liable to a fine of ten naira or to imprisonment for two months:
+28.-(1) When an inmate of any house is suffering from an Notification infectious disease, the head of the family and in his default the person in attendance on the patient and in default of such person the occupier or owner of the building shall, as soon as he becomes aware that the patient is suffering from an infectious disease, give notice thereof orally or in writing to the medical officer of health, and every medical practitioner consulted by or in attendance on any patient suffering from an infectious disease shall give such notice.

+(2) If anyone liable to give notice fails to give the notice required, he shall be liable to a fine of one hundred naira or to imprisonment for two months:

-Provided that if a person is not liable to give notice in the first instance but only in default of some other person, he shall not be liable to a penalty if he satisfies the court that he had reasonable cause to suppose that the notice had been duly given.
+Provided that if a person is not liable to give notice in the first instance but only in default of some other peson, he shall not be liable to a penalty if he satisfies the court that he had reasonable cause to suppose that the notice had been duly given.

-29. (1) A health officer may by notice in writing require the owner of any bedding, clothing or other articles, which have been exposed to infection to cause the same to be delivered to such health officer for removal for the purpose of disinfection.
+29.-(1) A health officer may by notice in writing require the Removal of owner of any bedding, clothing or other articles, which have been bedding, and clothing, for exposed to infection to cause the same to be delivered to such disinfection. health officer for removal for the purpose of disinfection.